Pee break: spot urine test could end 24-Hour jug hassle for myeloma patients

 Summary

-This study looks at whether a single urine sample can accurately detect myeloma proteins compared to the standard 24-hour urine collection.
-Researchers will enroll 180 multiple myeloma patients starting a new treatment.
-If successful, this could make monitoring much easier for patients.
+This study tests whether a single urine sample (spot urine) can detect myeloma proteins as accurately as the standard 24-hour urine collection.
+Researchers will compare results from 180 multiple myeloma patients starting a new treatment.
+If the spot test works well, it could make monitoring much easier for patients.

 Get updates